jgbarah/evaluating-foss-projects/processes.md

 * Time to first answer.
 From the moment a question is made, to the moment the first answer arrives.
 * Time for whole discussion.
 Which is the timespan from the first message in a thread to the last one.

-## Diversity in participation

-There are several aspects about participation in processes where diversity has a role:

-* Participation from diverse time zones in specific process, which may help to speed the process up, or to slow it down, depending on how is that participation.
-* Participation by diverse companies.

-## Neutrality